 Section 307: Open burning, recreational fires, and outdoor warming fires

-307.2.
-Permit required.
-A permit is required for bonfires or other controlled burning approved by the code official.
-This permit requirement does not apply to recreational fires used solely for the cooking of food for human consumption.
-A permit shall be obtained from the fire code official in accordance with Section 107.2 prior to kindling a fire for recognized silvicultural, range or wildlife management practices, prevention or control of disease or pests, or a bonfire.
-Application for such approval shall only be made by, and permits issued to, the owner of the land upon which the fire is to be kindled.
+(2015 VSFPC) 307.2 Permit required.
+A permit shall be obtained from the fire code official in accordance with (ACFPC) Section 107.2 prior to kindling a fire for recognized silvicultural or range or wildlife management practices, prevention or control of disease or pests, or a bonfire.
+Application for such approval shall only be presented by and permits issued to the owner of the land upon which the fire is to be kindled.

-307.4.1 Bonfires.
+(2015 VSFPC) 307.4.1 Bonfires.
 A bonfire shall not be conducted within 50 feet (15 240 mm) of a structure or combustible material unless the fire is contained in a barbecue pit.
-Conditions which could cause a fire to spread within 50 feet (15 240 mm) of a structure shall be eliminated prior to ignition.
+Conditions that could cause a fire to spread within 50 feet (15 240 mm) of a structure shall be eliminated prior to ignition.

-307.4.2 Recreational fires.
+(2015 VSFPC) 307.4.2 Recreational fires.
 Recreational fires shall not be conducted within 25 feet (7620 mm) of a structure or combustible material.
-Conditions which could cause a fire to spread within 25 feet (7620 mm) of a structure shall be eliminated prior to ignition.
+Conditions that could cause a fire to spread within 25 feet (7620 mm) of a structure shall be eliminated prior to ignition.